Frank Romero USA, b. 1941

 73 x 40.6 x 20.3 cm

-The cactus is often displayed and revered in Chicano and Latin American art as a symbol of the sprawling dry landscape of the South and its resilient peoples.
-While not...
+The cactus is often depicted and revered in Chicano and Latin American art as a symbol of the sprawling, arid landscapes of the South and as a metaphor of their...

-The cactus is often displayed and revered in Chicano and Latin American art as a symbol of the sprawling dry landscape of the South and its resilient peoples.
-While not as thorny and abrasive as the thick succulent, Romero’s nopal silhouettes are defined by cartoon-like form and the artist’s signature exuberant painting style in acrylic.
+The cactus is often depicted and revered in Chicano and Latin American art as a symbol of the sprawling, arid landscapes of the South and as a metaphor of their resilient peoples.
+While not as thorny or abrasive as the thick succulent, Romero’s nopal silhouettes are defined by cartoon-like forms and the artist’s signature exuberant acrylic painting style.

 Exhibitions